BasilPanda/RoR2BaddiesWithItems/README.md

 	- A: While it is possible, having a good solution for this (so not using chat or console logs) is rather difficult to come up.

 ## Changelog
+**v3.0.2**

+- Added a ton of debug logs (Only in a debug build)
+- Total item count now only counts visible items
+- ewi_midRunData now reports the correct number of max items to generate
+- Fixed cached item count carrying over to the next run
+- **Important note:** If you are using this mod alongside [AI Blacklist](https://thunderstore.io/package/Moffein/AI_Blacklist/) and [BossEquipmentFix](https://thunderstore.io/package/Groove_Salad/BossEquipmentFix/) and your game keeps freezing after a while, disable BossEquipmentFix.
+	- It is currently unknown why this incompatability happens

 **v3.0.1**

 - Nullchecked some things that should've been nullchecked but weren't.